Optimal Construction of N-bit-delay Almost Instantaneous Fixed-to-Variable-Length Codes: Evaluations

 Theoretically, the arithmetic codes achieve the expected code length identical to the entropy \cite{ref:hbdc}.
 However, in practice, we have to compress data within a finite length of source symbol sequences, and they cannot achieve entropy in such cases.
 Therefore, there are some chances for the proposed codes to show higher efficiency than the arithmetic codes.

 To investigate the actual performance, we compressed random numbers generated by the inversion method \cite{ref:rand} using the same sources and codebooks as in the above experiment.
 We compared with the range codes \cite{ref:hbdc}, a practical realization of the arithmetic codes, using 32-bit precision ranges.
 The source distributions were given as known values for the range codes.
 Different sizes of source symbol sequences were used for the comparison to see the influence of the size.
+Note that the code length here does not include codes for representing code tables or source distributions since they are expected to be shared between the encoder and decoder in advance.

 Fig.~\ref{fig:comp_enc_geo} shows the average relative redundancy among the trials for binary sources of sizes $512$, $1024$, and $2048$.
 The range codes were designed for $\mathcal{X}=\mathbb{A}_2$.
 This result is identical to the relative redundancy of compressing non-binary exponential sources.
 The proposed codes of $N=6$ performed the most efficiently in almost all cases for $512$-length sequences.